 Chicken Coq au Vin Ingredients

-• whole chicken – the star of the dish!
+• bone-in chicken pieces – the star of the dish!
+I like to use a combination of chicken thighs and drumsticks.
 The tender meat will absorb all the wine flavor during cooking, making it super succulent.

-• mushrooms – add an earthy flavor and hearty texture.
+• mushrooms – add an earthy flavor and hearty texture to this traditional coq au vin recipe.

-• carrots – add a touch of sweetness.
+• carrot – adds a touch of sweetness.

 • yellow onion – adds an aromatic base flavor to the dish.